 Wearing a cheap wig and impersonating your mother isn’t a surefire way to get famous.
 But for Alyssa Limperis ’12, it works.
 Making “mom videos” on YouTube began as a hobby—a coping method after Limperis’s father passed away and her mother moved to New York to be near her.
 Years later, the videos boast millions of views.
 In 2018, their popularity landed Limperis an agent in Los Angeles, where she now acts in commercials and television while inching closer to her lifelong dream of selling (and starring in) her own comedic series.

-Her refusal to abide by adult “scripts” is what makes Limperis so lovable and her comedy so addicting.
+Her refusal to follow a traditional career path is what makes Limperis so lovable and her comedy so addicting.
 Spend a minute watching her mom videos and you’ll understand.
 Shuffling around the house, sighing at the neighbor’s new car, and force-feeding leftovers, Limperis’s impersonations of her mother are relatable; they make you laugh at your own family dysfunction while embracing the reality you’re not alone.

 For Limperis, this laughter isn’t just a relief, it’s a means of survival.